YAS-SIIN/YAS-SIIN/README.md

 - 👋 Hi, I’m Yasin

 Software engineer with about ten years of experience in coding, testing, improving, and establishing systems.
-I have contributed to over 50 enterprise and large projects using C# .Net and ReactJS, Such as ERP applications and official applications.
+I have contributed to enterprise and large projects using C# .Net and ReactJS, Such as ERP applications and official applications.
 I've been experienced with different tools, and I'm interested in creating scalable architecture for enterprise solutions.
-I enjoy being challenged and engaging with projects that require me to work outside my comfort and knowledge set and continue learning new technologies and improving my skills.
-All of these are important to me, and of course, I care about the success of the company that I'm going to cooperate with.
-On the other hand, I am calm and compassionate, which causes me to focus on my projects and my team and design better.

 And also, I love to win with my teams.